JPCortesP/DemoBuilder/StepbyStep/5 - AD Connect.md

 5. Open a new browser profile, log in with your on premises user, which should be synced now.
 6. You should be required to add MFA, this is why we need the Microsoft's VPN here.
 7. After the MFA, you now should be only using this user from now on.
+8. **NOW is when you start configuring your local VM on Hyper-V. Select configure for Work, and log in with your user who now has full admin rights.
+This Windows 11 VM will be deployed as Entra ID Join**
+   1. If you don't have internet connection on your VM, ask away.
+Updates and internet here are required before we can use this VM
+   2. If Windows OOBE doesn't ask you for either work or personal, then you are using a Home version of Windows and we will have to re-install.
+Check the [Requirements](/StepbyStep/1%20-%20InitialStepsandReqs.md).

 ### Common Errors
 1. I can't add a new MFA for my newly created user